About Portworx

 How does Portworx work?

-As a software defined storage solution, Portworx aggregates available storage that is attached to your worker nodes and creates a unified persistent storage layer for containerized databases or other stateful apps that you want to run in the cluster.
-By using volume replication of each container-level volume across multiple worker nodes, Portworx ensures data persistence and data accessibility across zones.
+As a software-defined storage solution, Portworx aggregates storage that is attached to your worker nodes and creates a unified persistent storage layer for your stateful apps.
+Portworx replicates each volume across multiple worker nodes to help ensure data persistence and accessibility across zones.

-Portworx also comes with additional features that you can use for your stateful apps, such as volume snapshots, volume encryption, isolation, and an integrated Storage Orchestrator for Kubernetes (Stork) to ensure optimal placement of volumes in the cluster.
+Portworx also includes features such as volume snapshots, volume encryption, isolation, and Storage Orchestrator for Kubernetes (Stork) to help optimize volume placement in the cluster.
 For more information, see the Portworx documentation.

 What are the requirements to run Portworx?